RTMecha/BetterLegacy/snapshots.md

 - Overhauled modifier system to be a lot more unified than before.
 - Player Model & Player Editor code has been heavily cleaned up.
 - Beware, some stuff might be broken and definitely will not be compatible with 1.7.x and below.
 - Reworked Prefab Objects to have their own runtime system.
+Using prefabs should now be a whole lot more optimized.
 - Modifier JSON format has been tweaked.
 1.7.x should still be compatible with this change as it was accounted for a while ago.
+- Some group modifiers should now be compatible with more object types.
+- The "Object Group" value in modifiers can be left empty to specify the object the modifier is stored in.

 ------------------------------------------------------------------------------------------